Life on the Move Lecture Series

 Final of Three Lectures – Los Angeles, A Migration Haven

-The city of Los Angeles was established with incredible diversity, and today is considered a haven to species from around the world.
-While negative impacts have come along with some of these new residents, immigrants have also helped the city become a hub for innovation, art, and community success.
-Join us as we look deeper into the causes and outcomes of migration in L.A.
+The city of Los Angeles was established with incredible diversity, and this biological hotspot is considered a haven to humans and wildlife from around the world.
+Both new wildlife and people can accompany ecological and economy impacts within a place.
+So, how have our vibrant populations in Los Angeles directly contributed to making this a hub for innovation, art and community success?
+Join us as we look deeper into the causes and outcomes of plant, animal, and human migration in L.A.

 Dr. Greg Pauly is Co-director of the Urban Nature Research Center and Curator of Herpetology at the Natural History Museum of Los Angeles County.
 He studies the natural history, evolution, and conservation of reptiles and amphibians.
 Since joining the Museum in 2012, he has increasingly studied the impacts of urbanization on wildlife.
 Pauly developed the Reptiles and Amphibians of Southern California (RASCals) community science project as a way to compare modern species distribution records with historical museum records to understand how species ranges have shifted with increasing urbanization.
 Pauly was also one of the lead curators on the Museum’s award-winning Nature Lab exhibit.
 He has published over 35 scholarly papers in various journals including Evolution, Conservation Biology, Biological Conservation, PLoS One, and Frontiers in Ecology and Evolution.
 Pauly also co-authored Wild L.A.: Explore the Amazing Nature in and around Los Angeles, which will be available March 2019.